Cyriacusifeco/helpbot/backend/API_doc.md

 GET /api/query/:id-> get all info about a particular query with a particular id

 DELETE /api/query/:id -> delete a particular query with a particular id

+### searches
+NOTE: the key-value that will be take account for are the one mention in each cases below

+GET /api/users_search -> sent a json of key-value and what to search -> The result of users found will be sent back.
+You can only use the  key-value pair of  **username, email** in searching

+GET /api/businesses_search -> sent a json of key-value and what to search -> The result of businesses found will be sent back.
+You can only use the  key-value pair of  **business_name, business_email** in searching

+GET /api/queries_search -> sent a json of key-value and what to search -> The result of queries found will be sent back.
+You can only use the  key-value pair of  **query_text, feedback_text, feedback_rating** in searching